-It’s never easy to watch a loved one experience changes that he or she didn’t ask for.
+It’s never easy to watch a loved one experience unwanted health changes.
 When the cause of the changes is Alzheimer’s disease or another dementia-related illness, it can be particularly difficult.
 Living with Alzheimer’s requires that caregivers make a few changes of their own, particularly in their attitudes and in their understanding of the disease.
 Here are a few points to consider.

 - Challenges with self-care

 - Changes in behavior It’s important for those caring for a family member with Alzheimer’s disease to understand that these changes are not under the control of the affected individual.

 When a loved one has Alzheimer's disease, it can affect everyone in the family, especially children and grandchildren.
 It's important to understand that diseases of the brain cause a person's mind to function in unusual ways.
 But remembering that the person with the condition is still the person – just with some new traits – will help family members remain compassionate and effective in helping the individual move into a new and often unsettling world.

 As a caregiver to your loved one with Alzheimer’s, you can help family members and friends understand how to interact with the person in a more effective way that won’t cause them stress or add to their confusion.
 Here are some tips for communicating with a family member with Alzheimer’s: